RichardDooling/Entertainment_Law/Representation/Representation.md

 construction can be given its language.
 It will be upheld if its terms may be made reasonably certain by reference to other definable sources.
 The Talent Agencies Act focuses on the employment procurement function and most people in the industry know what procuring employment means.

-RULE: If the agent's employment procurement function constitutes a significant part of the agent's business as a whole, *then he/she is subject to the licensing requirement of the Act, even if procurement of employment was only an incidental part of the agent's overall duties*
+*Wachs* rule: If the agent's employment procurement function constitutes a significant part of the agent's business as a whole, *then he/she is subject to the licensing requirement of the Act, even if procurement of employment was only an incidental part of the agent's overall duties*